 Different situations call for different ways to convert a PDF to Google Slides.
 Here’s how to pick the right one:

-• Best for Full Formatting: Turn the PDF to PPT first, then open it in Google Slides.
+- Best for Keep Formatting: Turn the PDF to PPT first, then open it in Google Slides.

-Now, let’s take a closer look at each method.
+Now, let’s take a closer look at each method of PDF to PPT.

 How to Convert PDF to Google Slides with 5 Methods